Self-Training: A Survey: Introduction

 \subsection{Central hypothesis}

-The basic assumption in semi-supervised learning, called \textit{smoothness}, stipulates that two examples in a high density region should have identical class labels \citep{Chapelle:2010,Amini:15}.
+{In general, it remains unclear how unlabeled data can be used in training and what value it can bring.} The basic assumption in semi-supervised learning, called \textit{smoothness}, stipulates that two examples in a high density region should have identical class labels \cite{Chapelle:2010,Amini:15}.
 This means that if two points are part of the same group or cluster, their class labels will most likely be the same.
 If they are separated by a low density zone, on the other hand, their desired labels should be different.
 Hence, if the examples of the same class form a partition, unlabeled training data might aid in determining the partition boundary more efficiently than if just labeled training examples were utilized.